 Essential oils achieve these diverse effects as a result of their molecular chemistry.
 The variety of essential oil compounds – known as constituents – is astonishing.
 They are classified by their functional groups and include esters, monoterpenes, alcohols, sesquiterpenes, and many more.
 Some of the compounds have yet to be identified, and only a fraction of plant species have been investigated for their potential benefits.
 Each drop of essential oil provides a delicate balance of constituents that act synergistically to provide an effect that is more than the sum of its parts.
 It is precisely this synergy that is of significant interest to medical researchers concerned with the growing crisis of antibiotic resistance.

 We have acquired thousands of years of human wisdom in using aromatic plants to benefit our health; essential oils have quite rightly been described as “Medicines out of the Earth” and “Nature’s Pharmacy.”
 Scientific research is now deepening our understanding of the rich chemistry of essential oils and how we can most effectively harness their benefits to improve our health.

 To access published articles related to essential oil research, visit www.AromaticScience.com.

 Guest contributor, Dr. Robin Fawcett MD, is a General Practitioner, family physician and TEDx speaker who uses functional and lifestyle medicine, including the science of essential oils, alongside her conventional modern medicine practices.
 She gives us the facts and research on essential oils, how they’re extracted, their medicinal properties and how they can help us harness the powers of plants for better health.

-Learn the culinary skills and gain the nutrition knowledge to confidently adapt your own favourite recipes to better support your health with the Sano Diploma in Applied Nutrition.
+Learn the culinary skills and gain the nutrition knowledge to confidently adapt your own favourite recipes to better support your health with our Sano Courses in Applied Nutrition.